Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 Club Administrors have login access and from login can create, read, update and delete member details, activity details and artwork details (CRUD).

+Any cancel button should redirect user to 'home' page, i.e. the gallery.

 #### Information Design